tomdee/calico-docker-prototype/L2RoutedPrototype.md

         mkdir /var/run/netns
         mkdir -p /opt/plugin/data

-6. Copy the base config file with information about Felix and the ACL manager (recall that you editted this above).
+6. Copy the base config file with information about Felix and the ACL manager (recall that you edited this above).
 You only need to run this command on the first host.

         cp /opt/demo/felix.txt /opt/plugin/data